In which the Doctor falls victim to dramatic irony

 did he stash that homing device?
 When was the last time he used it?
 Come to think of it, did he ever get it back from River after their trip to Venteras?

 “Willow told us to stay here,” he reminded her as he started patting down his remaining pockets, one by one.
 “Best we stay where she left us, yeah?”
 Hopefully it wasn’t currently upstairs in his jacket – exactly why he finally switched to cargo trousers this regeneration.
-Age before wisdom.
+Age before wisdom, apparently.

 “You would take orders from a woman?
 A-are you feeble in some way?”
 Ah-ha!
 There